anibrata/tecweb-pis/projeto2/projeto2.md

 Mapper2 - Input : Shakespeare.txt file
 	 Output : [(Term1, Term2), 1] for all terms of the collection where term1 and term2 are different.
 Use a map / associative array for ease.

-Combiner - Input : Output of Mapper2
+Combiner2 - Input : Output of Mapper2
 	  Output : Generate [(Term1, Term2), Co-occurences] for each pair of distinct terms in the collection

-Reducer - Input : Output of Combiner above & Output of Reducer1(The data is stored in the memory in a map to access termwise frequency and total number of terms)
+Reducer2 - Input : Output of Combiner above & Output of Reducer1(The data is stored in the memory in a map to access termwise frequency and total number of terms)
 	 Output : Calculates the PMI from the co-occurences of the terms and generates the final output as [(term1, term2), PMI(1,2)]